Dunleavy, facing recall threat, seeks action on fiscal plan

 In a speech to lawmakers Monday, he called for creation of a statewide lottery and doubled-down on proposed constitutional changes that got little traction last year amid angry outcry over budget cuts he’d proposed.

 Dunleavy said in his second State of the State speech that a focus on cuts last year “took all of the oxygen out of the room.”
 He said he shied away from deep cuts in his spending proposal for the upcoming budget year to allow more room for discussion of a long-term plan, including the future of the checks paid to residents from the state’s oil-wealth fund, the Alaska Permanent Fund.
+He has insisted on paying a dividend check in line with a longstanding formula last followed in 2015 and that many lawmakers say is unsustainable.

 He argued for constitutional changes that would address a spending cap and give Alaskans a say on changes to the Permanent Fund dividend and taxes, ideas he pitched last year.
-“We must give the people an opportunity to weigh in on items that impact their lives directly,” he said.
+“We must give the people an opportunity to weigh in on items that impact their lives directly,” Dunleavy said.

 “It’s the people who placed us here.
 It’s the people we serve; we work for them,” he said.
 “And it’s the people that we must bring into this grand discussion regarding Alaska’s future.
 To ignore them, we do so at our own peril, for they have the power of the ballot box.”

-Note: This story has been corrected to show the $16.3 billion was between two reserve funds.